jmbeach/react-native-pure-loaders/README.md

 React native loading spinners based on the ones found at [https://loading.io/css/](https://loading.io/css/).

-Currently, the only loader is <Loader.Ring>.
-It can be seen below in the Demo.
+Currently, the only loaders are <Loader.Ring> and <Loaders.Ellipses>.
+They can be seen below in the Demo.

 ## Demo